 Constantine was Santa in the Christmas movie Prancer (1989), his biggest film role of the 1980s.
 Prancer co-stars Sam Elliott, Cloris Leachman, Abe Vigoda, and a very young Johnny Galecki (Leonard on The Big Bang Theory).

 Michael Constantine told WiRED International that he turned to writing as a past-time in the mid-1980’s, and began writing screen plays.

-The 1990's and the advent of his senior citizen years did not see Michael Constantine retiring from acting.
-He appeared on television series such as Law & Order and Cosby, as well as acting in big-screen movies:
+The 1990’s and the advent of his senior citizen years did not see him retiring from acting.
+He appeared on television series such as Law & Order and Cosby, and in big-screen movies:

 - My Life (1993), a drama with Michael Keaton as a dying man; his wife (Nicole Kidman), and supporting actors Bradley Whitford, Queen Latifah, and Rebecca Schull.

 - Deadfall (1993), a crime drama starring Michael Biehn, Nicholas Cage, James Coburn, Peter Fonda, Charlie Sheen, Talia Shire, J. Kenneth Campbell, and Micky Dolenz.

 - The Juror (1996), a courtroom thriller with Demi Moore, Alec Baldwin, Joseph Gordon-Levitt, James Gandolfini, Lindsay Crouse, Anne Heche, Tony Lo Bianco, and Matt Craven.